 History of education, western and United States, emphasizing the use of historical data and methods in interpreting problems and issues in public education.
-Prerequisites: Valid teaching credential and consent of education adviser.
+Prerequisites: EDUC 3010 or 3020 or equivalent, and consent of adviser.
+Teaching experience recommended.

 EDUC 5030.
 Comparative Education (2)